TryGhost/Ghost/.github/CONTRIBUTING.md

 After that, if you're looking for something a little more challenging to sink your teeth into, there's a broader [help wanted](https://github.com/TryGhost/Ghost/labels/help%20wanted) label encompassing issues which need some love.

+If you've got an idea for a new feature, please start by suggesting it in the [forum](https://forum.ghost.org), as adding new features to Ghost first requires generating consensus around a design and spec.

 ## Working on Ghost Core